yeoman/update-notifier/readme.md

 - `http://85.10.209.91/%s`
 - `http://165.225.128.50:8000/%s`

-#### proxy

-Type: `string`
-Default: Env proxy value if any.

-Define a proxy if you are behind a corporate or any other type of proxy server.
+### Proxy settings

+If you are behind a proxy server the `process.env` property is used to take the proxy server value from `HTTP_PROXY` or `HTTPS_PROXY` in order to make the call to the server.
+This means that you need to [set](https://gist.github.com/radum/6549153) those properties as environment variables.

 ### User settings